HarishKumar097/test-package/README.md

-# FastPix Node SDK
+# Introduction:

-The **FastPix Node SDK** is a TypeScript-based Node.js library that simplifies integration with the FastPix platform.
-This SDK is designed for secure and efficient communication with the FastPix API, enabling easy management of media uploads, signing key management, live streaming, and simulcasting.
+The Fastpix Node.js SDK, written in typescript, simplifies integration with the FastPix platform.
+This SDK is designed for secure and efficient communication with the FastPix API, enabling easy management of media uploads, live streaming, and simulcasting.
 It is intended for use with Node.js (version >= 18).

-## Key Features
+# Key Features:

-The **FastPix Node SDK** simplifies media and live stream management, offering the following capabilities:

-### 1. Media API
+- ## Media API:

-- **Upload Media**:
-  Upload media files seamlessly from URLs or devices.
+  - **Upload Media**: Upload media files seamlessly from URLs or devices.
-- **Manage Media**:
-  Perform operations such as listing, fetching, updating, and deleting media assets.
+  - **Manage Media**: Perform operations such as listing, fetching, updating, and deleting media assets.
-- **Playback IDs**:
-  Generate and manage playback IDs for on-demand media access.
+  - **Playback IDs**: Generate and manage playback IDs for media access.

-### 2. Live API
+- ## Live API:

-- **Start & Manage Streams**:
-  Create, list, update, and delete live streams effortlessly.
+  - **Create & Manage Live Streams:**: Create, list, update, and delete live streams effortlessly.
-- **Playback Access**:
-  Generate, manage, and retrieve playback IDs to control stream access.
+  - **Control Stream Access**: Generate playback IDs for live streams to control and manage access.
-- **Simulcasting**:
-  Stream content to multiple platforms simultaneously.
+  - **Simulcast to Multiple Platforms**: Stream content to multiple platforms simultaneously.

-### 3. Signing Key API

-- **Secure Authentication**:
-  Create, list, fetch, and delete signing keys to ensure secure API communication.

-For detailed usage and examples, refer to the [FastPix API Reference](https://docs.fastpix.io/reference).
+For detailed usage, refer to the [FastPix API Reference](https://docs.fastpix.io/reference).

 # Prerequisites:

+## Getting started with FastPix:

 To get started with the **FastPix Node SDK**, ensure you have the following: